 What Is Negative Gearing?

-“Gearing” simply means borrowing, using an asset as security for the loan.
-In this context it usually means a house or other real estate, or shares or similar investment asset.
+“Gearing” means borrowing, using an asset as security for the loan.
+In this context it usually means a house or other real estate, or shares or similar investment asset, or an enterprise.

 The “Negative” part of the term refers to an investment which is running at a loss.
 In other words the income or profit is less than the expenses (i.e. negative), after interest on the loan is taken into account.